sjudkis/rorschach/README.md

 Adds a TV-static-like effect to the sound.

 ### High/Low Pass Filters

 The high pass filter allows only frequencies above the chosen threshold to be heard.
 Low pass allows only frequencies below the threshold.

 ### LFO

+The Low Frequency Oscillator slider controls the frequency that a parameter changes and has two modes:

+Frequency Modulator (FM) - This manipulates the frequency of the Ocillator waveforms.
+Amplitude Modulator (AM) - This manipulates the gain applied to the waveform.

 ### Oscillators

 The synth contains three oscillators to generate the sound: sine wave, square wave, and saw wave.
 Each oscillator volume can be adjusted independently to create unique waveforms.

 ### Reverb

+Adds a reverb effect that simulates the sound echoing off the walls of a room.
+The dial controls how much of the effect is applied.

 ## Built With